-CVCC and the Alabama Fire College have a partnership that affords students and fire and emergency service agencies with opportunities to earn both college credit toward the A.A.S.
-Degree in Fire Science, a Short Certificate in Fire Science and National/Pro-Board professional fire and emergency service certifications that meet Alabama Fire College standards and their accrediting agencies (such as International Fire Service Accreditation Congress, Pro-Board and International Code Council).
+CVCC and the Alabama Fire College's partnership affords students and fire and emergency service personnel with opportunities to earn both college credit toward the A.A.S.
+Degree in Fire Science, a Short Certificate in Fire Science and National/Pro-Board fire and emergency service certifications that meet Alabama Fire College standards and their accrediting agencies (such as International Fire Service Accreditation Congress, Pro-Board and International Code Council).
 Additionally, the partnership allows CVCC to collaborate and offer through the Alabama Fire College professional development and continuing education opportunities for local and regional public safety agencies.